 The fact is, having my children witness me grafting for the home we live in, holidays we go on, the extra-curricular activities they love is even more of a ‘WHY’ for me, it makes me hungrier than ever before to succeed.
 I am their role model, not the latest reality star, famous for 15 minutes.

 I want my girls to grow up with the belief that they can be anyone they want to be.
-I want them to live life like there is no tomorrow.
+I want them to live life like they have no limits.
 I want them to feel equal, not inferior.
 I want them to challenge themselves, to be inspired and have a positive mental attitude.
 Most of all I want them to be true to themselves and be happy.

 How can I want those things for them and be a role model to them if I do not live for those same hopes and ambitions for myself.
-I know I was born to be a mother and an entrepreneur, not one, not either, BOTH.
+I know I was born to be a mother and an entrepreneur, not one, not either, BOTH, which is why I love the word Mumpreneur so much.
+I believe that one word is a good a word as any to sum up who I am.

 That is my answer to people who ask me why I do what I do, yes it is hard work and yes sometimes I think I could quite easily jack it all in and bake cakes all day but that really is not me.
 It was not me before having children so why should it be me after having children??
-I am not a women to be kept, I am me, mother, entrepreneur, money maker.
+I am not a women to be kept, I am me, mother and an entrepreneur.

 Definition of mumpreneur: